oparisot/DeepSpaceYoloDataset/README.md

 Training images were splitted into 608x608 patches.

-Based on the YOLOv7 format, the dataset is a ZIP file containing 4696 RGB images, and the corresponding 4696 labels text files with the positions of deep sky objets in the images.
+Based on the YOLO format, the dataset is a ZIP file containing 4696 RGB images, and the corresponding 4696 labels text files with the positions of deep sky objets in the images.

 ## 📑 Examples

+The dataset was used to train a YOLOv7 model -- allowing to obtain the following results.

 AI-powered observation of Dumbbell Nebula (M27) with a Vespera smart telescope (8/7/2024)